 You may have seen a ton of information in the news and on the web about strengthening cyber security and thought to yourself, ‘how do I know if I’m secure or whether I need to change anything for the safety of my organization?’.
 If you landed on this article, you’ve already completed the first step which is seeking out information on best practices!

 We take web security very seriously because we know our partners trust us to deliver a safe and secure product that will last for many years to come.
 We’ve put together a combination of Fastspot’s web security best practices and recommendations you and your team can take action on today.

 Securing Your Passwords

-Set up multi-factor authentication.
-When possible, we recommend setting up multi-factor authentication which will provide an extra layer of protection against unwanted sign-in attempts from bots or individuals trying to gain access to your accounts.
+Set up multi-factor authentication: When possible, we recommend setting up multi-factor authentication which will provide an extra layer of protection against unwanted sign-in attempts from bots or individuals trying to gain access to your CMS.

 Protecting Your Website

 Practice good user permission hygiene: Take a moment to review your website users.
 Are there users who have permissions that they do not need such as ‘admin’ when they only need ‘editor’?
 If so, update them!
 Taking the time to limit the number of people who can access and modify your site will help you maintain control of your CMS.

 Remove outdated users: Are there old site users with access to your website who are no longer with your organization?
 Time to disable and remove them!
 We recommend adding a step in any termination checklists your organization has to help keep this top of mind and ensure your CMS is protected.

 Update plugins, add-ons, etc: We recommend keeping your CMS and any plugins up to date by installing the latest versions.
 Outdated software can leave your website vulnerable to attacks.
 Taking a moment now to see which plugins are out of date and taking action to update them will help secure your website for the immediate future.